erSubhashThapa/100daysofcode/r2-log.md

 ### 5/23/19

 - ## Node
   I finished the tutorial I was learning on node.
 Today, I'd like to set up a server on node.
-I was following ***Node.js Server Set Up*** by Greg Sidelnikov aka [JavaScript Teacher @js_tut] but the latest update doesn't have all the mac instructions.
+I was following ***Node.js Server Set Up*** by Greg Sidelnikov aka [JavaScript Teacher @js_tut](https://twitter.com/js_tut) but the latest update doesn't have all the mac instructions.
 So I'm going to look at other resources too.

   ## Unix
   There's a lot of unix commands involved in node.
 It's been a while since I looked at unix in depth so I may have to refresh my memory.

   ## `chown`
+  In [this tutorial on setting up a node server for mac](https://rickchristianson.wordpress.com/2013/11/15/how-to-setup-a-node-js-server-on-mac-os-x-in-less-than-10-minutes/) it uses the `chown` command:

   >The chown command is most commonly used by Unix/Linux system administrators who need to fix a permissions problem with a file or directory, or many files and many directories.

   *-from [The Linux `chown` command](https://alvinalexander.com/linux-unix/linux-chown-command-chgrp-files-directories)*